muratk3n/thirdwave/en/tweets/2020/week27a.md

 ---

 Fan of Michelle Hurd.
 Great on *Picard*.
-Spotted her on *Hawaii Five 0*, and I swear saw her on *Doctor Who* as some kind of cat/alien.
+Spotted her on *Hawaii Five 0*, and I swear saw her on *Doctor Who* as some kind of cat alien.

 ---